tigerraj32/Cheetsheet-Collection/SwiftUI3.0.md

 }
 ```

+### AsyncImagePhase
-To gain more control over loading process we can even use loading state
+To gain more control over loading process we can even use loading phase like below

 ```swift
 AsyncImage(url: URL(string: "https://example.com/icon.png")) { phase in